Secrets to Making it Big With a Subscription Box Business

 First impressions matter.
 While your first encounter with your customers will likely be online, their first brush with your products will come with their initial subscription box.
-This is the most important step in the customer journey and how they will continue to connect with your brand.
-You don’t want to make customers feel like they’ve just received a hodgepodge of items from Amazon; instead, you want to provide a customized, specially-curated appearance.
-This means creating a memorable unboxing experience so that customers will feel valued, important, and, of course, loyal.
+This is the most crucial step in the customer journey and how they will continue to connect with your brand.
+You don’t want to make customers feel like they’ve just received an assortment of items from Amazon; instead, you want to provide a customized, specially-curated appearance.
+This means creating a memorable, unboxing experience, so customers feel valued, influential, and loyal.

-To do this, choose a box that’s the right size for the items you have, not too big or too small simply to save on postage, and use custom packaging, like branded tissue paper or creative boxes, to stand apart from the crowd.
-Above all else, you want to speak to your business and personify your brand, no matter how you ultimately choose to package your products.
-If you’re feeling really ambitious, consider throwing in a little something extra, like a piece of candy, a sparkly fabric hair tie, or a press-on tattoo to make your customers smile.
+To do this, choose a box the right size for your items, not too big or too small to save on postage, and use custom packaging, like branded tissue paper or creative boxes, to stand apart from the crowd.
+Above all else, you want to speak to your business and personify your brand, no matter how you package your products.
+If you’re feeling ambitious, consider throwing in something extra, like a piece of candy, a sparkly fabric hair tie, or a press-on tattoo to make your customers smile.

 Subscription boxes are a hot industry, providing a solid opportunity for ambitious entrepreneurs.
 With a great plan, good products, reliable marketing, a standout website, and beautiful packaging, it’s possible to set your subscription box up for success from day one.